GioF71/mpd-alsa-docker/README.md

 AUTO_RESAMPLE||If set to no, then libasound will not attempt to resample.
 In this case, the user is responsible for ensuring that the requested sample rate can be produced natively by the device, otherwise an error will occur.
 THESYCON_DSD_WORKAROUND||If enabled, enables a workaround for a bug in Thesycon USB audio receivers.
 On these devices, playing DSD512 or PCM causes all subsequent attempts to play other DSD rates to fail, which can be fixed by briefly playing PCM at 44.1 kHz.
 ALSA_ALLOWED_FORMATS_PRESET||Alternative to `ALSA_ALLOWED_FORMATS`.
 Possible values: `8x`, `4x`, `2x`, `8x-nodsd`, `4x-nodsd`, `2x-nodsd`
+PULSEAUDIO_OUTPUT_NAME||PulseAudio output name, defaults to `PulseAudio` PULSEAUDIO_OUTPUT_ENABLED||Sets the output as enabled if set to `yes`, otherwise mpd's default behavior applies PULSEAUDIO_OUTPUT_SINK||Specifies the name of the PulseAudio sink MPD should play on PULSEAUDIO_OUTPUT_MEDIA_ROLE||Specifies a custom media role that MPD reports to PulseAudio, defaults to `music` PULSEAUDIO_OUTPUT_SCALE_FACTOR||Specifies a linear scaling coefficient (ranging from `0.5` to `5.0`) to apply when adjusting volume through MPD.
+For example, chosing a factor equal to `0.7` means that setting the volume to 100 in MPD will set the PulseAudio volume to 70%, and a factor equal to `3.5` means that volume 100 in MPD corresponds to a 350% PulseAudio volume.
 INTEGER_UPSAMPLING||If one or more `ALSA_ALLOWED_FORMATS` are set and `INTEGER_UPSAMPLING` is set to `yes`, the formats which are evenly divided by the source sample rate are preferred.
 The `ALSA_ALLOWED_FORMATS` list is processed in order as provided to the container.
 So if you want to upsample, put higher sampling rates first.
 Using this feature causes a patched version of mpd to be run.
 Use at your own risk.
 INPUT_CACHE_SIZE||Sets the input cache size.
 Example value: `1 GB` NULL_OUTPUT_NAME||Name of the `null` output